Gooseneck (piping)

-Gooseneck, Lead (pigtail)

 Leaded goosenecks are short sections of lead pipe (1’ to 2’ long) used during the early 1900s up to World War Two in supplying water to a customer.
 These lead tubes could be easily bent, and allowed for a flexible connection between rigid service piping.
 The bent segments of pipe often took the shape of a goose's neck, and are referred to as “lead goosenecks.”
 Lead is no longer permitted in new water systems or new building construction.

 Goosenecks (also referred to as pigtails) are in-line components of a water service (i.e. piping, valves, fittings, tubing, and accessories) running from the distribution system water main to a meter or building inlet.
 The valve used to connect a small-diameter service line to a water main is called a corporation stop (also called a tap, or corp stop).
 One gooseneck joins the corporation stop to the water service pipe work.
 A second gooseneck links the supply pipeline to a water meter located outside the building.